The Hanger

 While Resene Rice Cake graces the ceiling and walls, a bold use of blue acts as a highlight: from the front door, to feature walls in the master suite, to the kitchen.
 Taking inspiration from a beloved piece of art, which hangs pride of place in the entranceway, Janet translated the shades of blue found in the piece from the canvas to the wall.
 ‘She made it all work’, enthuses Bernie.
 ‘She had the vision and it has come together beautifully.’

 Complementing the interior colour scheme is the addition of Godfrey Hirst Valley Charm solution-dyed polyester carpet in colour Charcoal.
-Found in private areas of the home, the luxuriously soft, deep-piled carpet was supplied and installed by Floorpride Mandeville Street
+Found in private areas of the home, the luxuriously soft, deep-piled carpet was supplied and installed by Floorpride Mandeville Street.

 With a strong emphasis on service, Floorpride Mandeville Street helped Bernie and Janet to satisfy all their flooring needs.
 Floorpride are specialists in hard flooring as well as carpet, and Janet and Bernie enjoyed the ease of being able to source their bathroom wall and floor tiles from the same place, selecting Paris Nero tiles for the floor and walls, and Solar Midnight mosaic tiles as a feature.